 Treatment for TB depends on whether it is active or latent.

 Latent TB Infection

-Your doctor will likely give you a daily or twice weekly dose of isoniazid and evaluate you regularly to ensure that you're tolerating the drug without major side effects, which include hepatitis (liver inflammation) and peripheral neuropathy (nerve damage).
+Your doctor will likely have you take a daily dose of INH for nine months and evaluate you regularly to ensure that you're tolerating the drug without major side effects, which include hepatitis (liver inflammation) and peripheral neuropathy (nerve damage).
 The risks of taking INH increase with age.
 In addition, your doctor may recommend vitamin B6 (pyridoxine) to prevent specific side effects of INH.
 An alternative therapy includes therapy with INH and rifapentine (Priftin) given weekly for three months and directly observed by your health care worker.
 This regimen can have interactions with other medications and have significant side effects as well.